WINDOWS VIRUS WARNING! Identity Theft and Hacking Possibilities removal instructions

 After scrolling to the bottom of the screen, click the Reset browser settings button.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Remove malicious plug-ins from Mozilla Firefox:

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with windows virus warning! identity theft and hacking possibilities removal can reset their Mozilla Firefox settings.
+Computer users who have problems with pups causing fake error messages removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click the Open Help Menu icon,

 In the opened window, click the Reset Firefox button.